 Any VM which uses vTPM PCRs for state reporting SHALL be itself measured into a vTPM PCR.
 All measurements in vTPM PCRs SHALL be rooted in the Virtual Platform’s RTM, or in a component whose state is attested to in the vTPM credential.

-The attestation of any given Virtual Platform NOT be affected by the state of any other Virtual Platform, unless a deep attestation is being performed (see [])
+The attestation of any given Virtual Platform SHALL NOT be affected by the state of any other Virtual Platform, unless a deep attestation is being performed that covers service vPlatforms (see [10.6])

 The system MAY support privacy policies, such that attestations are only performed with trusted appraisers, so that sensitive information is not released, etc.